PublioElio/School-42-Born2beroot/README.md

 This is a repository to prepare the defense of the __School 42__ project __Born2beroot__.
 For more details about this project, read the subjet, [also included in this repository](https://github.com/PublioElio/School-42-Born2beroot/blob/main/Born2beRoot.es.subject.pdf).

+## Why a virtual machine(VM)?
+The main purpose of __VMs__ is to operate multiple operating systems at the same time, from the same piece of hardware.
+Businesses that use a wide array of applications might find themselves deploying many different consoles and hardware installations to manage their apps.
+Also, hardware requires physical space and has plenty of upkeep costs.
+VMs fix those issues, because is like emulating a computer system.
+This is a list of the most common resasons for installing a VM:

+- Try new operating systems
+- Run old or incompatible software
+- Develop software for other platforms
+- Handle potential malware safely
+- Clone a system to another machine

 ## APT y `aptitude`
 Ambos están relacionados con la gestión de paquetes.
 Se usan para la búsqueda, eliminación y e instalación de paquetes, pero tienen enfoques diferentes.